home-assistant/home-assistant.io/source/_integrations/switchbot.markdown

 - `MAC address`: The BTLE MAC for the device.

 ### Error codes and troubleshooting

 {% configuration_basic %}
 "Config flow could not be loaded":
-  description: Possable conflicting custom integration if using different version of PySwitchbot try uninstalling custom intergration.
+  description: Possible custom integration conflict, using a different version of PySwitchbot; Try uninstalling the custom integration.
 {% endconfiguration_basic %}